 EVM Is Great, With a Few Caveats

 You can’t rely solely on earned value management.
 Remember, it’s merely calculating a single objective data point.
-The earned value on your project can change and can change fast.
+The earned value of your project can change and can change fast.
 Naturally, cost and progress are seldom reflected in the actual project as they are when you’re executing the project.
 So, EVM acts as a safeguard and provides useful data.
 It’s best to make these calculations monthly or more frequently if your project is shorter in duration.

 EVM Doesn’t Ensure Quality

-There are some things that EVM doesn’t offer a window to view, such as customer satisfaction and quality of the project.
+There are some things that EVM doesn’t offer a window to view, such as customer satisfaction and the quality of the project.
 The project performance as it relates to important factors such as schedule and budget are tracked with EVM.
 But a successful project is not one merely brought in on time and within budget.
-If your customer is unhappy or the project or service quality is poor, there’s a big problem, regardless of meeting schedule and budget demands.
+If your customer is unhappy or the project or service quality is poor, there’s a big problem regardless of meeting schedule and budget demands.